apache/pulsar-helm-chart/README.md

 The Apache Pulsar Helm Chart uses the `kube-prometheus-stack` Helm Chart to deploy Grafana.

 There are several ways to configure Grafana dashboards.
-The default `values.yaml` comes examples of Pulsar dashboards which get downloaded from https://github.com/streamnative/apache-pulsar-grafana-dashboard by URL.
+The default `values.yaml` comes with examples of Pulsar dashboards which get downloaded from the Apache-2.0 licensed [streamnative/apache-pulsar-grafana-dashboard OSS project](https://github.com/streamnative/apache-pulsar-grafana-dashboard) by URL.

-Dashboards can be configured in `values.yaml` or by adding `ConfigMap` items with label `grafana_dashboard: "1"`.
+Dashboards can be configured in `values.yaml` or by adding `ConfigMap` items with the label `grafana_dashboard: "1"`.
 In `values.yaml`, it's possible to include dashboards by URL or by grafana.com dashboard id (`gnetId` and `revision`).
 Please see the [Grafana Helm chart documentation for importing dashboards](https://github.com/grafana/helm-charts/blob/main/charts/grafana/README.md#import-dashboards).